In the beginning

 Under standing orders issued by the Boy Scouts Association NSW Section on January 1, 1919, a raft of regulations were issued relating to qualifications for membership, uniform and equipment, fees, parades, games, officers and stock and equipment.

 Weekly parades (in uniform) were held on Saturday nights at 7.30pm at the club room where points were awarded for neatness.
-Unsatisfactory monthly attendance could result in being crossed off the rolls of the troop without a reasonable excuse.
+Unsatisfactory monthly attendance could result in being crossed off the Troop roll without a reasonable excuse.

 Friday evenings from 7.30–10pm were devoted to games, sports and special instruction classes with two officers on duty to limit damage and “control the games without them becoming riotous”.
-The troop also took donated books for its library via its own librarian who thanked all donors and issued books to library members and saw that books remained in good condition.
+The Troop also received donated books for its library via its own librarian who thanked all donors and issued books to library members and saw that books remained in good condition.

-In accordance with the new regulations passed by the central executive committee of the Boy Scouts Association NSW Section, James Coutts, District Scoutmaster of the West Sydney District wrote a frank report of his visits to troops accompanied by the District Secretary, C. H. Charles, for the three months ending September 30, 1919.
+In accordance with the new regulations passed by the Central Executive Committee of the Boy Scouts Association, New South Wales Section, James Coutts, District Scoutmaster of the West Sydney District, wrote a frank report of his visits to Troops for the three months ending September 30, 1919.
+He had been accompanied by the District Secretary, Mr C. H. Charles.

-While “very smart” at ambulance, the 16 scouts present during their inspection one Friday in August showed that 1st Petersham troop’s signalling style was “bad” with uniforms pronounced “fair”.
+While “very smart” at ambulance, Coutts wrote, the 16 scouts present during their inspection one Friday in August showed that 1st Petersham Troop’s signalling style was “bad” with uniforms pronounced only “fair”.

 As well, the “recently formed” but short-lived Leichhardt Presbyterian Troop, formed at the local church, had eight members who all knew their tenderfoot test “and could say the Scout Law … and discipline could not be better”.
 Coutts and Charles stated that “it was indeed a pleasure to visit such a smart and well behaved Troop of Scouts.
 The Club Room is possibly one of the Best in Sydney”.